Firework Safety, Hours of Discharge, & Restrictions

 Spanish Fork Firework Restriction Map

-The following map shows areas of Spanish Fork where fireworks are restricted; those areas are outlined in red.
-The map also shows the mountains, foothill areas and the unincorporated areas of the county where fireworks are restricted.
+The following map is a guide and shows areas of Spanish Fork where fireworks are restricted; those areas are outlined in red.
+The map also shows the mountains, foothill areas, and the unincorporated areas of the county where fireworks are restricted.
+The map is not a perfect reflection of areas that may have developed and are no longer a vacant field.
+Use the law (above) and common sense as your guide to determine if you can discharge fireworks.